apereo/cas/docs/cas-server-documentation/installation/Configuring-RiskBased-Authentication.md

 ## Risk Mitigation

 Once an authentication attempt is deemed risky, a contingency plan may be enabled to mitigate risk.
+If configured and allowed, CAS may notify both the principal and deployer via both email and sms.

 ### Block Authentication